MagicCheese1/Damage-Indicator/README.md

 ## Building

-2. Clone this repo
+1. Clone this repo
-3. open a terminal and type `gradlew build`
+2. open a terminal and type `gradlew build`
-4. The jar file is at /build/libs/DamageIndicator.jar
+3. The jar file is at /build/libs/DamageIndicator.jar

+## Known Issues

+* Arrows of Harming damage is wrong

 ## License